DefichainCommunity/DeFiChainWiki/docs/auto/Wallet_Introduction.md

 description: A beginners guide to DefiChain.
 Choose the right wallet for your needs and buy DFI coins on an exchange.
 ---

-If you speak German and prefer videos you can start [here 🎬](https://www.youtube.com/watch?v=q4MUebLlLzM&list=PLc-FB8e3YKYtju2G0O7bcUB1FE2t2SD0j).
-Please be aware that information in the videos might be outdated due to continous development of DeFiChain and the production date of the video.

-You prefer written information?
-Here we go!

 ## Decision: Which wallet should you use? {#decision-which-wallet-should-you-use}

 With a wallet-app you will be able to access your DFI-Coins, which are on the blockchain.